A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Recognition Principle for n -fold reduced suspensions

 \begin{corollary} Every $n$-fold suspension is a $\mathcal C_n$-coalgebra, and if a pointed space is a $\mathcal C_n$-coalgebra then it is homotopy equivalent to an $n$-fold suspension. \end{corollary}

-\begin{remark} Compared to other statements in the literature, see for example \cite{Kle97,Blo22}, Theorem \ref{teo : Recognition Principle} does not require any additional connectivity assumptions, and it is therefore the sharpest possible result.
+\begin{remark} Our Theorem \ref{teo : Recognition Principle} does not require any connectivity assumptions on the spaces, unlike similar statements in the literature (see for example \cite{Kle97,Blo22}).
+Therefore, Theorem \ref{teo : Recognition Principle} is the sharpest possible result.
 This follows from the fact that every $\mathcal C_n$-coalgebra is $(n-1)$-connected.
 Indeed, let $X$ be a $\mathcal C_n$-coalgebra with structure map $c:X\to C_n(X)$.
 By the approximation theorem, the space $C_n(X)$ is homotopic to $\Sigma^n \Omega^n X$, and thus $(n-1)$-connected.
 Since the composition $X \xrightarrow{c} C_n(X) \xrightarrow{\varepsilon_X} X$ is the identity on $X$ by the counit axiom, it follows that $X$ is $(n-1)$-connected. \end{remark}

 For readability, we shall give the proof of Theorem \ref{teo : Recognition Principle} straightaway, making reference to the results and notation of the following two subsections.